 Notes: Jack Jack’s deadlift is considered a “deficit” deadlift since he is so low to the ground.
 Normally hips would be higher than knees in a deadlift.
 Each doggy deadlift will be a little different, but engage those abs and you should be good!
 Message me if you have any questions or want more tips for your hinge!

 We hope these videos are helpful in your journey to be strong for your pet.
 We know you can be the person your pup thinks you are!
-Message us if you have questions or want more tips, or want to share a story about your pup!
+Message us if you have questions, want more tips, or want to share a story about your pup!